aysegulkocak1/image-classification-using-vgg16-model/README.md

 Notes
--The best model is saved based on the highest validation accuracy.
+- The best model is saved based on the highest validation accuracy.
--All visualizations are saved in the directory where the script is executed.
+- All visualizations are saved in the directory where the script is executed.